Cars have always communicated with their drivers in rudimentary, yet effective ways.

 Advantages of V2X

-The main benefit of V2X technology is safety.
-The National Highway Traffic Safety Administration estimates that nearly 43,000 people died in car accidents last year in the United States.
+The National Highway Traffic Safety Administration (NHTSA) estimates that nearly 43,000 people died in car accidents in 2021 in the United States.
+But V2X technology may be able to help combat these numbers.

-Miles Flamenbaum, CEO of Actasys, a company that specializes in maintaining sensor functionality and works with car manufacturers like Volvo, told Built In that while sensors are being used more widely in V2X applications, they don’t come without their issues.
+According to Miles Flamenbaum, CEO of Actasys, a company that specializes in maintaining sensor functionality and works with car manufacturers like Volvo, sensors don’t come without their issues.

-“If that sensor isn’t properly prepared for adverse weather conditions or adverse operating conditions where it can widely operate without losing data then you have a challenge,” Flamenbaum said.
+“If that sensor isn’t properly prepared for adverse weather conditions or adverse operating conditions where it can widely operate without losing data then you have a challenge,” Flamenbaum told Built In.
 “You end up with data that ultimately, under certain conditions, isn’t trustworthy.”

 And this sensor data is key to V2X functionality — it’s also critical to the future of autonomous and self-driving vehicles — but according to Flamenbaum, what appears to still be missing is coordination of data streams between both the vehicles and the surrounding infrastructure.